darrellsilver/norc/README.md

-# ATTN: THIS IS SUPER OUT OF DATE #

 # Norc

 Norc is a task management and scheduling system that replaces the Unix cron utility.
 Its goal is to allow tasks to be created, managed and tracked in a flexible, user-friendly way.
 Norc was first developed by [Darrell Silver](http://darrellsilver.com/) for use as the scheduling system for [Perpetually](http://www.perpetually.com/), the web archiving company.
 It is currently used in production, and was open-sourced in October, 2009 at [NYC Python](http://www.nycpython.org/) at the suggestion of [David Christian](http://twitter.com/duganesque).
 It has since undergone a major overhaul at the hands of Max Bogue, under Perpetually's employ.